 Friends of Ngong Road’s board of directors decided in 2008 that we aspire to “go deep” with the students we sponsor.
 This principle led to the decision to continue with students through post-secondary training despite the increased expense.
-Our aspiration is to provide assistance to these young adults until they are prepared to get jobs in Kenya’s growing economy.
+We aspire to assist these young adults until they are ready to secure jobs in Kenya’s growing economy.

 87 Students now in a post-secondary program

 Our first high school graduating class was just five students in 2012, all of whom are now employed.
 Since then, we have had 87 more students finish high school, with the largest class being the class of 2015 with 38 students.
 We have learned a great deal as we have shaped this extension to our core program focused on primary and secondary education.

 We developed three principles to guide the post-secondary program:

 1. Formal acceptance: We require that students formally acknowledge they plan to join the post-secondary program and understand their responsibilities, including attending computer skills training, obtaining a national identification card, and developing a proposal for their own post-secondary education by June of the year following graduation.